sukhik/fybr/src/pages/blog/post9/index.md

 12pm - My cat wakes me up at 7am but I camp til noon.
 I do the milky frothy sugary coffee I always do when I'm here.
 I read til about 5pm and then have dinner: a classic daal, rice and dhai plate, a Punjabi meal recognized commonly as lentil soup, rice, and yogurt.
 It's gingery and hot.
 I'm happy.

-5pm - I start catching up on a course I'm taking towards a Machine Learning certification, it's on freecodecamp.
-I make another milky coffee to get lit while I work.
+5pm - I start catching up on a course I'm taking towards a freecodecamp certification.
+I make another milky coffee to get lit while.

 8pm - Codeacademy gave me a free Pro membership so I log on and start doing my Python 3 course and NLP.
 This was made available and awarded to me due to COVID-19.
-I eat some Godiva chocolates.
+I eat some Godiva chocolates, I mess around on my phone which hasn't so much as chirped all day, and break for an hour of restorative yoga at 10pm.

 12am - I take to all the notebooks I own, defining goals for different lengths of times.
 I spend some time thinking, and then I start drawing in a sketchbook.